-(b) System Management may, by issuing a System Instruction, call upon the relevant resource to provide services under any Supplementary Capacity Contract in accordance with the terms of the contract.
+(b) System Management may, by issuing an Operating Instruction, call upon the relevant resource to provide services under any Supplementary Capacity Contract in accordance with the terms of the contract.

 7.6.12.
-System Management may give a direction to a Market Participant (other than the Electricity Generation Corporation) in respect of a Scheduled Generator or Non-Scheduled Generator registered by the Market Participant with regard to the reactive power output of that Facility in accordance with any power factor required under the Technical Rules applying to the relevant Network.
+System Management may give a direction to a Market Participant (other than Verve Energy) in respect of a Scheduled Generator or Non-Scheduled Generator registered by the Market Participant with regard to the reactive power output of that Facility in accordance with any power factor required under the Technical Rules applying to the relevant Network.

 7.6.13.
-System Management must document in the Power System Operation Procedure the procedure to be followed, and must follow that documented Market Procedure, when scheduling and issuing System Instructions to dispatching Registered Facilities covered by any Balancing Support Contract or Ancillary Service Contract in a form sufficient for audits and investigations under these Market Rules.
+System Management must document in the Power System Operation Procedure the procedure to be followed, and must follow that documented Market Procedure, when scheduling and issuing Operating Instructions to dispatching Registered Facilities covered by any Balancing Support Contract or Ancillary Service Contract in a form sufficient for audits and investigations under these Market Rules.

 7.6A.
-Scheduling and Dispatch of the EGC Balancing PortfolioElectricity Generation Corporation
+Scheduling and Dispatch of the Verve Energy Balancing PortfolioElectricity Generation Corporation

 7.6A.1.
-Subject to System Management’s obligations under clause 7.6, Tthis clause 7.6A describes the rules governing the relationship between System Management and the Electricity Generation Corporation for the purpose of scheduling and dispatching the Registered Facilities of the Electricity Generation Corporation in its EGC Balancing Portfolio.
+Subject to System Management’s obligations under clause 7.6, Tthis clause 7.6A describes the rules governing the relationship between System Management and Verve Energy for the purpose of scheduling and dispatching the Registered Facilities of Verve Energy in its Verve Energy Balancing Portfolio.

 7.6A.2.
-With respect to the scheduling of the Electricity Generation Corporation Facilities in its EGC Balancing Portfolio:
+With respect to the scheduling of Verve Energy Facilities in its Verve Energy Balancing Portfolio:

-(a) at least once every month, the Electricity Generation Corporation must provide to System Management the following information in regard to the subsequent month:
+(a) at least once every month, Verve Energy must provide to System Management the following information in regard to the subsequent month:

-i. a plant schedule describing the merit order in which the Facilities in its EGC Balancing Portfolio are to be called upon and any restrictions on the operations of such Facilities;
+i. a plant schedule describing the merit order in which the Facilities in its Verve Energy Balancing Portfolio are to be called upon and any restrictions on the operations of such Facilities;

-ii. a plan for which fuels will be used in each Facility in its EGC Balancing Portfolio and guidance as to how that plan might be varied depending on circumstance; and
+ii. a plan for which fuels will be used in each Facility in its Verve Energy Balancing Portfolio and guidance as to how that plan might be varied depending on circumstance; and

-iii. a description as to how Ancillary Services are to be provided from Facilities in its EGC Balancing Portfolio;
+iii. a description as to how Ancillary Services are to be provided from Facilities in its Verve Energy Balancing Portfolio;

 where the format and time resolution of this data is to be described in a procedure.

-(b) System Management must provide to the Electricity Generation Corporation by 8:30 AM on the Scheduling Day associated with a Trading Day a forecast of total system demand for the Trading Day where the format and time resolution of this data is to be described in a procedure.
+(b) System Management must provide to Verve Energy by 8:30 AM on the Scheduling Day associated with a Trading Day a forecast of total system demand for the Trading Day where the format and time resolution of this data is to be described in a procedure.

-(c) System Management must provide to the Electricity Generation Corporation by 12:30 PM [4:00PM] on the Scheduling Day associated with a Trading Day:
+(c) System Management must provide to Verve Energy by 12:30 PM [4:00PM] on the Scheduling Day associated with a Trading Day:

-i. a forecast of the requirements for the Electricity Generation Corporation energy in its EGC Balancing Portfolio, being a forecast of the whole of system energy requirement less the aggregate Net Contract Positions of other Market Participants, for the Trading Day;
+i. a forecast of the requirements for Verve Energy energy in its Verve Energy Balancing Portfolio, being a forecast of the whole of system energy requirement less the aggregate Net Contract Positions of other Market Participants, for the Trading Day;

 ii. the Dispatch Plan for each Facility for the Trading Day;

-iii. a forecast of the detailed Ancillary Services required from each Facility in its EGC Balancing Portfolio;
+iii. a forecast of the detailed Ancillary Services required from each Facility in its Verve Energy Balancing Portfolio;

 where the format and time resolution of this data is to be described in a procedure.

-(d) System Management must consult with the Electricity Generation Corporation in developing the information described in (c) and the Electricity Generation Corporation must provide System Management with any information required by System Management in accordance with a procedure to support the preparation of the information in (c).
-In the event of any failure by the Electricity Generation Corporation to provide information required by System Management in a timely fashion then System Management may use its reasonable judgement to substitute its own information.
+(d) System Management must consult with Verve Energy in developing the information described in (c) and Verve Energy must provide System Management with any information required by System Management in accordance with a procedure to support the preparation of the information in (c).
+In the event of any failure by Verve Energy to provide information required by System Management in a timely fashion then System Management may use its reasonable judgement to substitute its own information.